GenericMappingTools/gmt/BUILDING.md

     sudo apt-get install python-sphinx

     # to build the documentation in PDF format
-    sudo apt-get install texlive texlive-latex-extra
+    sudo apt-get install texlive-latex-recommended texlive-fonts-recommended texlive-latex-extra latexmk

-### RHEL/CentOS/Fedora
+### RHEL/CentOS

-GMT's dependencies are available from Extra Packages for Enterprise Linux.
+For RHEL and CentOS, GMT's dependencies are available from Extra Packages for Enterprise Linux.
-For RHEL and CentOS you can add this repository by telling yum:
+You can add this repository by telling yum:

     sudo yum install epel-release